 It reveals more about the candidate's research capacity and knowledge.
-If you're buying a home for the first time, you might be wondering what questions to ask when talking to a mortgage lender.
-We've put together 14 essential questions to ask your lender or mortgage broker so you can rest easy knowing you're ready for what lies ahead.
+If you're buying a home for the first time, you might be wondering what questions to ask when talking to a Mortgage Broker in Cocoa FL.
+We've put together 14 essential questions to ask your Mortgage Broker in Cocoa FL or mortgage lender so you can rest easy knowing you're ready for what lies ahead.
 A conventional 30-year fixed-rate mortgage loan is the most common type of mortgage loan.

 Because the term is so long, monthly payments are lower and the fact that the rates are fixed means that your interest rate will stay the same for the entire life of the loan.
 However, the longer the term of your mortgage, the more interest you'll have to pay on the loan.
 So, if you can afford higher monthly payments, it might be worth choosing a 15- or 20-year term.
 Mortgage points (sometimes referred to as “discount points”) are an optional charge you can pay at closing to “buy a lower interest rate” and save on the total cost of the mortgage loan”.